Made in USA

 Photo credit: Todd Shelton

-2. Try on the jeans with the shoes you’ll be wearing most often before deciding on the hemmed length.
+2. Wash your jeans to remove all shrinkage, and try on the jeans with the shoes you’ll be wearing most before deciding on the hemmed length.

 3. Ask the person doing the alteration if they have thread that matches the color and thickness of the original thread.
-Threads of similar color and size will help the hemmed topstitching look original.
+Threads of similar color and size will help the hemmed topstitching look original and match the other topstitching on the jean.

-4. If the jean is a washed jean and the hem has color variations, ask the person doing the alteration if they use “original hems.”
+4. If the jean is a washed jean and the hem has color fading, ask the person doing the alteration if they use “original hems.”
 Original hemming is a process of cutting off the original hem and reattaching it.
-Using the original hem preserves the hem as it came from the manufacturer and will look more authentic.
+The benefit is preserving the original fades of the hem, the downside is bulky hem.
+Simply cutting and folding may be a preferred option long-term, but it will take months of wearing and washing for hem fades to reappear naturally.